Aljwharah1/RoadRank-Absher-hackathon/README.md

 - **Violation Resolution** — Pay outstanding traffic violations
 - **Consistency Improvement** — Maintain safe driving habits over time
 - **Behavior Correction** — Address specific unsafe driving behaviors

+### **Example Recommendation**

+To make the system clearer and more realistic, here's how recommendations work in practice:

+**Example:** If the model detects frequent hard braking, the system recommends:

+> *"Maintain a safer following distance and avoid sudden stops this week to improve your HDI score."*

+This personalized feedback helps drivers understand exactly what behaviors to modify for safer driving.

 ---